 Outdoor toys are fun to play with any time of year, but once summer really hits, having a healthy stock of swings, scooters, water balloons, and bubble machines is essential to making sure kids stay entertained outside.
 And since perennial favorites like kiddie pools and bikes were especially hard to get last year thanks to supply-chain issues, there’s a good chance that you and your family are in the market for some new outdoor toys right now.
 So we set out to determine: What are the best ones?

-To find out, we gathered suggestions from a slew of experts: child psychologists and toy insiders, children’s librarians and Little Gym owners, kids and parents (including one writer of this story, Steven John, the father of a toddler and a kindergartner who maybe knows a little too much about playing T-ball and blowing bubbles).
+To find out, we gathered suggestions from a slew of experts: child psychologists and toy insiders, children’s librarians and Little Gym owners, kids and parents (including one writer of this story, Steven John, a father of two who maybe knows a little too much about playing T-ball and blowing bubbles).
 The following list breaks down the most highly recommended outdoor toys by age: 2 through 4, 4 through 6, and 6 through 10.
-They range from self-sealing water balloons to an ATV-style roller coaster; a foam pogo stick to a geometric dome climber; a polished aluminum gardening set to suction-cup archery.
-Many of these products are classics, several are new within the past couple years; some are portable enough for you to take along to the park, others require your own private outside space.
+They range from TK to an ATV-style roller coaster; a foam pogo stick to a geometric dome climber; a polished aluminum gardening set to suction-cup archery.
+Many of these products are classics, several are new within the past few years; some are portable enough for you to take along to the park, others require your own private outside space.
 In almost every case, though, they have educational and developmental benefits, in addition to letting kids get dirty and run wild.